 Additionally, resistant starch may improve gut health by promoting the growth of healthy bacteria in the intestine.

-3. Hoarse beans are suitable for pregnancy
+3. Suitable for pregnancy

-Hoarse beans are a source of many essential nutrients for a healthy pregnancy, including folate and iron.
+These beans are a source of many essential nutrients for a healthy pregnancy, including folate and iron.

 Folate is a water-soluble vitamin mainly found in leafy green vegetables and legumes.
 Folic acid is the synthetic form of folate and is found in supplements and fortified foods.